It's much more subtle and it's filtered through our neshamah, which we sense with our nefesh (the seat of our emotions):

 You should know that whenever a good thought suddenly enters a person’s heart — such as joy over or love of words of Torah or a commandment — it is a favorable time for prayer.

-The prayer that one utters at that time will immediately enter the palace of the King of the kings of kings, the Holy One Blessed is He.
+The prayer that one utters at that time will immediately enter the palace of the King of the kings of kings, the Holy One Blessed be He.

 A Bad Mood